-The PSU Scholarship Application for the 2020-2021 Academic Year is closed.
+The PSU Scholarship Application for the 2021-2022 Academic Year is open.
 PSU scholarship applications are accepted October 1 to February 1 annually.

 Portland State University awards hundreds of thousands of dollars in scholarships to students each year through the online Scholarship Application.
 Scholarships are awarded once each year.
 We highly encourage students to search for and apply for other scholarship opportunities.

 PSU's Scholarship Application is used to award both general (non-degree specific) as well as programmatic, departmental, and college-specific scholarships.
 These scholarships are mostly cash awards provided through the generosity of many donors.
 Scholarship recipients will need to submit a thank you note that can be shared with their scholarship donor.

 Search for Scholarships